BlueBrain/circuit-build/doc/source/bioname.rst

  * external `entities`, like morphology release or electrical model release
  * workflow definition, at the moment based on `Snakemake <http://snakemake.readthedocs.io/en/stable/index.html>`_

 Eventually `bioname` and `entities` would become `Nexus`-stored entities in a strict sense (i.e. validated against some schema, immutable, accessible by URL).
-At the moment though these are files stored at specified paths at GPFS.
+At the moment though these are files stored at specified paths on GPFS.

 Let us describe the contents of `bioname` in more detail now.